Basic Law of Saudi Arabia: History

-We, Fahd bin Abdul Aziz, the King of the Kingdom of Saudi Arabia, consistent with the public interest, and in view with the development of the State in different fields, in addition to our enthusiasm to achieve our prospected objectives, we ordered the following:
+We, Fahd bin Abdulaziz, the King of the Kingdom of Saudi Arabia, consistent with the public interest, and in view with the development of the State in different fields, in addition to our enthusiasm to achieve our prospected objectives, we ordered the following:

 First: Issue the Basic System of Governance according to the context herein below.

 Second: Act in accordance with all the systems, orders, and resolutions that are currently adopted, until they are amended pursuant to the Basic System of Governance.

 Third: The Basic System of Governance shall be published in the official journal and shall be enforceable as of the date of its publication.

-The Consultative Council also came to life about a year after in the light of the emerging conditions affecting the country after the war.

 Saudi cultural and religious views stigmatize any reference to "Constitution" other than the Qur'an and the practice of Muhammad.
-Article 1 of the Basic Law emphasize that "God's Book (Qur'an) and the Sunna of his Prophet (Muhammad), are its (Saudi Arabia) constitution".
-Prince Talal bin Abdul Aziz said that there cannot be "a constitution, a regulation, or a law that runs counter to the Islamic Sharia" in Saudi Arabia.
+Article 1 of the Basic Law emphasize that "God's Book (Quran) and the Sunna of his Prophet (Muhammad), are its (Saudi Arabia) constitution".
+Prince Talal bin Abdulaziz said that there cannot be "a constitution, a regulation, or a law that runs counter to the Islamic Sharia" in Saudi Arabia.